cmu-sei/Polar/src/agents/gitlab/README.md

 # Gitlab Agent

-A local development container has been setup to support rust development for the gitlab agent.
-The visual studio code extension
-*Dev Containers* (`ms-vscode-remote.remote-containers`) needs to be installed on your local machine.
-It will use docker to spin up a compose stack that includes the required dependencies (rabbitmq & neo4j). ***NOTE***: This is strictly for development purposes only, no security constrains are implemented.

 Prep Steps:
-1. Create a copy of the `example.env` named `.env` in the *.devcontainer* directory.
+1. Create a copy of the `example.env` named `.env` in the *dev_compose* directory.
-   1. The .env file is read by the `devcontainer` service in the docker-compose file.
+   1. The .env file is read by the service in the docker-compose file.
    2. Additionally it is in the `.gitignore` file.
 2. Populate the values contained in the .env file, see the variable descriptions below.
-3. Using the VSCode Command Palette (CMD + SHIFT + P on MACOS), type: `> dev containers: Reopen in container`
-4. Any changes to the environment variables will require a dev container rebuild (Until we figure out how to properly set variables in the debugger)
+3. Any changes to the environment variables will require a container restart of the services.

 **Required Variables:**
 This tool requires the following values to be present in your environment as